-The inspection was carried out on 11 July 2016 by a CQC inspector and a dental specialist advisor.
+The inspection was carried out on 5th October 2016 by a CQC inspector and a dental specialist advisor.
 We reviewed information received from the provider prior to the inspection.
 On the day of our inspection we looked at practice's policies and protocols, clinical patient records and other records relating to the management of the service.
-We spoke with the provider (who was the practice manager), the dentist and the receptionist.
-We reviewed 26 Care Quality Commission (CQC) comment cards that had been completed by patients in the two weeks prior to our inspection.
+We spoke with the provider (who was the principal dentist), the dental nurses, the dental hygienist, the practice manager and the receptionist.
+We reviewed 23 Care Quality Commission (CQC) comment cards that had been completed by patients in the two weeks prior to our inspection.